Language-Research-Technology/rrkive-website/content/_index.md

 This site is designed to capture a set of principles and architectural vision for sustainable Data Commons deployments.
 See the [background page](./background/) for a summary previous work; one of the key inspirations for Arkisto and now RRKive was the approach taken by PARADISEC.

-The initial version of the site (Q1 2024) is intended to be the start of a conversation with our partners and stakeholders, inviting them to critique and refine these principles with a view to adopting them as part of manifesto, and/or standard approach.
-Initially this is word-heavy, but we aim to introduce some graphics to help explai
+The initial version of the site (Q1 2024) is intended to be the start of a conversation with our partners and stakeholders, inviting them to critique and refine these principles with a view to collective adoption as part of manifesto, and/or standard architecture for Data Commons.

+ Initially this is technical and word-heavy, but we aim to introduce some graphics to help explain the concepts -- once we have brought on board more collaborators and refined these principles.

 > In a data commons - where's the data?

-In research contexts, it has been common for investment to be prioritised in research tools for analysis and/or presentation, often at the cost of locking up data in sofware stacks that make re-use and long-term access difficult.
+In research contexts, it has been common for investment to be prioritised in research tools for analysis and/or presentation, often at the cost of locking up data in software stacks that make re-use and long-term access difficult, or focus on short term projects with data without ensuring its longevity.

-Core principles for a sustainable FAIR/CARE data commons architecture:
+## Core principles for a sustainable FAIR/CARE data commons architecture:

-1. *Separate concerns between*:
+An  overriding principle is to *Separate concerns between*:

-    a. a Workspaces where data is collected, curated, described and analysed
+  a.
+Workspaces where data is collected, curated, described and analysed

   b.
 Archival repositories that provide data persistence, persistent ID resolution and appropriate access control

-3. <b>Archival Repositories</b> Data:
+## Principles for Archival Repositories

+RRKive is mostly concerned with the Archival Repositories domain:

+1. Data storage must follow a documented standard (eg  OCFL)

-    a.
-Should be kept in *a storage service* that allows access using standard tools (ideally it can be mounted as a file system)
+    1. Data is stored in a storage service which can be presented as a file system and/or via simple open source libraries.

-    a. should be organized into digital objects or tractable size with (as far as possible common licensing) for reuse using a documented standard, with a documented way to resolve identifiers to objects and their part

-    b.
-Linked-data style metadata should be kept alongside data for describing data objects, files and context, and relationships between objects (such as collection/object hierarchies).

-    c.
-As far as possible EVERYTHING needed to manage data over the long term and to make it available independently of particular software should be included in the storage, and metadata

-4. <b>Tools:</b> should allow data access to be bootstrapped from the storage service eg

-    a.
-Creating indexes, lists, static web summaries of the data in a storage service for administrators

-    b.
-Public or limited-access Web portals that can provide access controlled human and machine interfaces to metadata and data

-5. <b>Workspaces</b>:
-   a.
-Analytics should decoupled from the data storage and should consume and data via APIs referencing data using persistent IDs
-   b.
-Data onboarding workflows may use APIs, or trusted well goveren

-There are two main standards which are used in the LDaCA implementation of the above RRKive principles has been tested, used in production at works at a scale that is appropriate for language collections of millions of files and objects:

-1. The Oxford Common File Layout (OCFL) is used to for the data storage layer.

-2. Research Object Crate (RO-Crate) is used to for describing objects within the storage.

-Our partners at the PARADISEC  have implemented a simpler storage layer than OCFL and in the process have created a library that allows it to be used interchangaebly with OCFL.
+    1. Data is organized as digital objects.

+      1. Collections are represented  as storage-level objects; either self contained or as metadata referencing other storage-level objects.

+      1. Storage directory-like hierarchies may group data together in collections or by “owner” on similar paths; to aid in moving data between services using file-system tools (unlike approaches which completely obscure all meaning in paths eg the default OCFL settings).

+    1. There is a documented way to resolve identifiers to digital objects even offline or when services are no longer available

+    1. Each data object has a natural language license which sets out rules for re-use - for non-Open Access data an authorization service must be put in place if data are put on the internet

+1. Metadata must use a documented linked-data standard (eg RO-Crate – based on Schema.org for discovery metadata  and the Portland Common Data model for intra-repository collection/object relationships).

+    1. with object-level metadata adjacent to any files or data assets (typically in a directory in the storage service)

+    1. Data is described at least at the object level, and may be described at the file or variable level within files

+1. Software

+    1. The storage service must have at least one software tool  to (i) list all objects and (ii) retrieve metadata and data from an object.

+    1. Data may be indexed and made available locally (on a single machine or local network) via static websites, spreadsheets using a variety of approaches depending on the requirements and budget

+    1. Access control is provided by granting individuals the licenses described above – to avoid the risk of coding access control rules into a repository application in a way that creates lock-in.

 While LDaCA is part of the Humanitites and Social Sciences and Indigenous Research Data Commons, this vision is by no means limited to that scope -- these ideas are relevant to all research domains where data is available as file-based objects at a scale that can be managed in file system-like storage.